My thoughts on Atomic Habits

 I have further decreased the time I initially target for each habit.
 Rather than a stressfull "Learn French for 30 minutes per day", I now commit to doing so for 1 minute.
 If opening my French learning app, I usually still end up using it for 15-30 minutes, but the frequency of doing so greatly increased through this change.

-Lastly, I have bought a habit tracking app for my phone (I went with Streaks) and set up several habits I want to work on:
+Lastly, I have bought a habit tracking app for my phone (I went with Streaks for iOS) and set up several habits I want to work on:

 - Drinking at least X cups of water per day